saramoohead/cv/README.md

 ## Recent project
 #### Meteor.js Bingo Playground
 First iteration of bingo app was a display site calling images alongside numbers for a All Ages Family Bingo fundraiser.
-(We raised £1000!)
 Second iteration allows the children to create boards of their own images, optimsed for print, and see their images called alongside the numbers during the event.
+(We raised £2000!)

 ## Internships
 - [Bibliocloud](http://bibliocloud.com/) Rails, gaining experience learning my way around a large exisiting code base